SonyaMoisset/BOOK-DESIGN-A-Book-Apart/README.md

 #### Updates
 ##### 27/01/2016
-- Finished HTML5 For Web Designers Chapter 1: A Brief History of Markup
+- Finished HTML5 For Web Designers | Chapter 1: A Brief History of Markup
+- Finished HTML5 For Web Designers | Chapter 2: The Design of HTML5